Roasted Tomato Salad

 This recipe is from Delia's Summer Collection.
 Serves 4-6 as a starter

 Skin the tomatoes first of all by pouring boiling water over them and leaving for 1 minute, then drain and, as soon as they are cool enough to handle, slip off the skins.
 (Protect your hands with a cloth if necessary.)
-Watch how to skin tomatoes here.
+You can watch how to skin tomates by clicking on our Cookery School Video on the right.

 Pre-heat the oven to gas mark 6, 400°F (200°C).